MarkDing/IoT-Developer-Boot-Camp-Wiki/zigbee/Zigbee-Introduction-of-Zigbee-Basic.md

 ![zigbee](files/ZB-Zigbee-Introduction-of-Zigbee-Basic/IoT-Wireless-Technologies.png)

-As we know, in the mainstream IoT technologies, there are two typical types.
-One is for WAN (Wide Area Network), the other is for PAN(Personal Area Network).
+As we know, in IoT industry, we have two typical networks.
+One is WAN (Wide Area Network), the other is PAN(Personal Area Network).

-For the wireless technologies of WAN, we have LoRa, NB-IoT, 2G/3G/4G, etc.  The common characteristics of these technologies are:
-- The radio can cover wider range, normally more than 1Km.
-- They work on licensed spectrum.
+- For the wireless technologies like LoRa, NB-IoT, 2G/3G/4G, etc, normally the transmit distance more than 1 km, so they are mainly used in wide area network (WAN).

-For the wireless technologies of PAN, we have WiFi, Bluetooth, BLE, Zigbee and Zwave.
-They are all short-ranged technologies.
+- For the wireless technologies like WiFi, Bluetooth, BLE, Zigbee and Zwave, normally the transmit distance is less than 1 km, so they are mainly used in personal area network (PAN).

-For Zigbee, it started from 2003.
+Zigbee is one of the most popular wireless technologies used in IoT networks, especially in home automation industry.
 Its characteristics includes:
-- Short range. – Normally the radio can conver from 10 to 100 meters;
+- Short range – Normally the radio can conver from 10 to 100 meters.
-- Low data rate – the maximum data rate is 250 Kbps;
+- Low data rate – the maximum data rate is 250 Kbps.
 - Low Power – a sleepy end device can use less than 5uA at sleep mode;
 - It’s a mesh technology – the network can be easily extended to very large.
-Theoretically maximum nodes number is 65535
+Theoretically maximum nodes number is 65535.
-- Zigbee is also an open standard.
-The standard is maintained and published by Zigbee Alliance, which is an open organization.
-Any company can join the alliance.

-The main specification of Zigbee includes:
-- Zigbee specification
-- Zigbee BDB (Basic Device Behavior) specification
-- Zigbee Cluster Library

 ### 1.2.
 History of Zigbee
 Zigbee is an open standard published and revisioned by [Zigbee Alliance](https://zigbeealliance.org/).
 It has a very long history.